 Pantoprazole (By mouth)

-Treats gastroesophageal reflux disease (GERD), damage to the esophagus, and high levels of acid in the stomach.
+Treats gastroesophageal reflux disease (GERD), a damaged esophagus, and high levels of stomach acid.
+This medicine is a proton pump inhibitor (PPI).

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to pantoprazole.